 File size limits.
 Most email systems cap attachments at 25MB.
 A single inspection flight produces 2GB of images.
 So you end up using Dropbox, Google Drive, or WeTransfer.
 Now you have another system to manage.

 Version control is a mess.
 Client asks about "those files from last Tuesday."
 Which Tuesday?
 Which files?
 Which version did you send them?
-Good luck figuring that out.
+Without a system to track this, you're constantly searching through old emails.

 Security gaps.
 You send sensitive infrastructure photos through email.
 Client forwards them to someone who shouldn't have access.
 Now you have a liability problem.